MkM630/Work-1/README.md

 It is just a landing page of a food delevery site.<br>
-Work only HTML and Core CSS.
+Work only HTML and Core CSS.<br>
+And created only for dekstop puposes